 We think you'd agree with us when we say that singing bowls are beautiful, both visually and acoustically.
 But did you know that singing bowls can also help you with meditation?
-In this blog post, we discuss the importance of meditation and how singing bowls can help with meditation.
+In this post, we discuss the importance of meditation and how singing bowls can help with meditation.
+Let's get started!

 These days everyone is busier than ever, and many things compete for our time, focus and energy.
 We do our best to divide our efforts among many responsibilities, such as family, work and school.
 It seems there is a heightened pressure to accomplish more tasks in the limited time that we have.
 Not only that, our smart phones and other technological tools often cause us to spend more of our time on things that, while entertaining, do not provide long-term beneficial value.